Published: 17 May 2021

-The first COVID-19 vaccine study in the UK to recruit pregnant women has been launched across eleven National Institute of Health Research sites.
+The first COVID-19 vaccine study in the UK to recruit pregnant women has been launched across eleven NIHR sites.
 The phase 2/3 study aims to further understand the safety, tolerability and immunogenicity of the Pfizer-BioNTech COVID-19 vaccine in healthy pregnant women, with approximately 235 volunteers involved throughout the UK.

 Following updated guidance from the Joint Committee on Vaccination and Immunisation (JCVI) released in April, pregnant women are now offered approved COVID-19 vaccines at the same time as the rest of the UK population, based on their age and clinical risk group.
 Real-world data from the United States has been collected, in which over 100,000 pregnant women have been vaccinated (mainly with mRNA vaccines including Pfizer-BioNTech), without any safety concerns raised.